prathapr91/prathapr91.github.io/Linear_Regression.md

 On the other hand, Andrew Wiggins is widely considered a mediocre player.
 Despite this, the Minnesota Timberwolves rewarded him with a 5 year, $148m contract in 2017.
-As we can see here, there is a wide disparity between his annual salary and player output, something I’m sure hindered Timberwolves’ ability to add more talent and compete
+As we can see here, there is a wide disparity between his annual salary and player output, something I’m sure hindered Timberwolves’ ability to add more talent and compete.